You love people, you love having them come over, but there’s just no way around it. Food for a large crowd is expensive.

 Guests can mingle around and munch as they go.

-Trust me, you can get full on just appetizers and desserts no problem.
+Trust me, you can get full on just finger foods and desserts without a proper main course.

 Choose appetizers that are easy and cheap to make.
-Stay away from a cheese and charcuterie board.
+Stay away from cheese and charcuterie boards.
 Those can get very pricey.

 But better yet:

 Reduce your Party Cost by Asking People to Bring Something